You don't have to take a loss

-- If you are involved in an accident with an uninsured driver: If the driver was uninsured then you will not be able to collect diminished value from any insurance company.
-Your only option if hit by an uninsured driver is to file suit against the at-fault driver.
+- If you are involved in an accident with an uninsured driver, you will not be able to collect diminished value from any insurance company.
+If hit by an uninsured driver, your only option is to file suit against the at-fault driver.

-- What state the accident occurred in: Every state has its own unique regulations and statutes regarding diminished value claims.
+- What state the accident occurred in: Every state has unique regulations and statutes regarding diminished value claims.

-You are entitled to an diminished value claim in Oklahoma as long as you were not at-fault.
-Oklahoma policy’s do not allow you to make a diminished value claim under your own policy.
+You are entitled to a diminished value claim in Oklahoma if you were not at fault.
+Oklahoma policies do not allow you to make a diminished value claim under your policy.

 Even if your car looks great, appears to be in excellent condition, and was repaired correctly, it will likely still suffer inherent diminished value in Oklahoma and other locations.
 There is a legal obligation to disclose that the vehicle was involved in an accident to potential buyers.
 However, buyers will not pay the same price for an undamaged vehicle compared to a vehicle with a reported accident history.

 A diminished value claim can help to recover the difference in value.
 The claim looks at the current value of your vehicle after being repaired from a damage-causing collision and contrasts it with what your car was worth before the accident.
-As trusted diminished value in Oklahoma appraisers, we can help you recover your vehicle’s loss of value.
+As trusted diminished value appraisers in Oklahoma, we can help you recover your vehicle’s loss of value.

 - Inherent diminished value -Refers to the vehicle’s resale value immediately after repairs from an accident.
 Even if the car was repaired back to factory specifications, the accident history decreases its value and limits its marketability to potential buyers.
 Inherent diminished value is the most common type of diminished value claim.